 Sampling, or “the reuse of a portion of a sound recording in another recording”, has been a well known and widely used concept since the 1970s.
 Initially associated with musical production, sampling is now used across a broad variety of media and by different kinds of artistic practices.
 What made this possible was the emergence of the Web 2.0, which, understood by some online architecture practice, is a collectively maintained and constantly growing participatory archive.

-In the following interview, Dominic Schwab and Uwe Brunner, co-founders of SOAP, discuss the idea of Spatial Sampling and the creation of their first exhibit, Simple Object Access Protocol, in which they explore the Internet as an inexhaustible resource for space-making and ask about the meaning of novelty, individuality and authorship.
+In the following interview, Dominic Schwab and Uwe Brunner, co-founders of SOAP, discuss the idea of Spatial Sampling and the creation of their first exhibit at MAGAZIN in Wien, Simple Object Access Protocol, in which they explore the Internet as an inexhaustible resource for space-making and ask about the meaning of novelty, individuality and authorship.

 KOOZ Your exhibition at Magazin, titled SOAP - Simple Object Access Protocol, is also the name of your practice.
 Could you tell us a bit more of who you are and what you do?